Pest Resources

 But they can and will climb your walls to get to you.

-However, unlike your favourite neighborhood spiderman, they’re not so good at sticking on people.
+However, unlike your favorite neighborhood spiderman, they’re not so good at sticking on people.
 Bed bugs don’t tolerate heat well and will not stick on you (like ticks and fleas), instead preferring to grip on household surfaces.

-How Do Bed Bugs Get From Room To Room?
+How Do Bed Bugs Get from Room to Room?

 Simply put – Where you go, they go.

-How To Stop Bed Bugs From Moving Around?
+How To Stop Bed Bugs from Moving Around?

 One mistake people generally make when experiencing their first few bed bug bites is to switch rooms they sleep in.